Ozzie Albies Player Props: Braves vs. Padres

 Ozzie Albies At The Plate

-- Albies is hitting .304 with a home run and a walk.
+- Albies has a home run and a walk while batting .250.

-- Albies is batting .278 with one homer during his last games and is on a six-game hitting streak.

-- Albies has gotten a hit in all six games this year, with more than one hit once.
+- In six of seven games this year, Albies has picked up at least one hit, including one game with multiple hits.

-- He has homered in one of six games, and in 4% of his plate appearances.
+- He has hit a home run in one of seven games, and in 3.3% of his plate appearances.

-- In three games this year, Albies has picked up an RBI, with more than one RBI once.
+- In three games this season, Albies has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.